Syllable: Onset

 The onset (also known as anlaut) is the consonant sound or sounds at the beginning of a syllable, occurring before the nucleus.
 Most syllables have an onset.
 Syllables without an onset may be said to have an empty, zero or null onset - that is, nothing where the onset would be.

 Onset cluster

 Some languages restrict onsets to be only a single consonant, while others allow multiconsonant onsets according to various rules.
 For example, in English, onsets such as pr-, pl- and tr- are possible but tl- is not, and sk- is possible but ks- is not.
 In Greek, however, both ks- and tl- are possible onsets, while contrarily in Classical Arabic no multiconsonant onsets are allowed at all.

-Onset clusters often follow the sonority principle, that is, onsets with increasing sonority (/kl/) are usually preferred to ones with a plateau (/ll/) and even stronger preferred to decreasing sonority (/lk/); however, many languages have counterexamples to this tendency.
+Onset clusters often follow the sonority sequencing principle, that is, onsets with increasing sonority (/kl/) are usually preferred to ones with a plateau (/ll/) and even stronger preferred to decreasing sonority (/lk/); however, many languages have counterexamples to this tendency.